-With auto, home, renters, and umbrella insurance offerings, you are able to get any policy you need through State Farm.
+With auto, home, renters, and umbrella insurance offerings, you can get any policy you need through State Farm.

-Customers can save an average of 17% by bundling both auto and home policies, which can be a significant savings.
+Customers can save an average of 17% by bundling both auto and home policies, which can be a significant saving.

 Bundling also simplifies your finances by consolidating both policies onto a single bill, so you do not need to worry about multiple statements or due dates.